uvrajanshuman/Spring-Core/src/main/java/com/refstash/dependency_injection/xml_configuration/README.md

 ## Bean definition inheritance
 A bean definition can contain various configuration details (like constructor arguments, property values, scopes, initialization method etc.) that may be common for a lot of other bean definitions as well.<br>
-To avoid duplicating configuration across similar beans, Spring provides a powerful feature called "Bean Definition Inheritance".
+To avoid duplicating configuration across similar beans, Spring provides a powerful feature called **Bean Definition Inheritance**.
 This mechanism allows to create parent and child bean definitions, where the child inherits configuration data from the parent, with the ability to override or add new values as needed.